MED 7710 Patient III Assessment Plan

 Formative assessments do not count towards the final grade and are intended to help learners monitor their learning.
 Formative assessment will consist of weekly online quizzes.
 Learners are also expected to review and learn from their performance on the summative assessments that occur throughout the course.
 The process for review of summative examinations is detailed in Section H.2 of the Summative Assessment Procedure for Phases 1-3.

-Summative assessments include nine online written multiple-choice question (MCQ) examinations, following each of the course themes and one Palliative Care group assignment.
+Summative assessments include ten online written multiple-choice question (MCQ) examinations, following each of the course themes and one Palliative Care group assignment.
 Each of these summative assessments is graded and contributes to the final summative mark that the learner will receive for the course.

 The course includes mandatory learning sessions, listed in the respective section below.
 Learners must participate in these sessions and complete any associated exercises.
 As outlined in the Protected Time and Duty Hours Policy, learners may request leave if they are unable to attend a mandatory learning session.